 Choosing the Right Workflow for Your School

 Whether your school opts for the My Class teacher-driven workflow or the Kiosk Mode student-driven workflow, Minga makes it easy to implement digital hall passes without the need for 1:1 devices.
-Both systems offer real-time monitoring, easy management, and valuable data that help improve student accountability and reduce classroom disruptions.
+Both workflows are fully supported, and many schools use a combination of the two depending on the classroom or grade level.

 When deciding which workflow is best for your school, consider the following factors: